 Notice I’m not saying “Loooook, I worked with Rightmove!”, I’m telling a story about how we increased open rates.
 I just happen to be talking about Rightmove.
 Anything like this can work.
 Once you have your own set of clients with some high profile names, then you can replace some little anecdotes and name drop away.

 Be heard.
 Being featured on podcasts has never been easier.
 Podcasters are looking for new content and guests all the time.
 As long as you can speak well, have a good story or tips to tell, it can be a superb way of displaying logos under a “Featured in” section on your website.
+Check out more tips about self-branding in Foundr’s guide for freelancers.

 It’s hard to convince the world you’re a legitimate expert in all things video or all things web or marketing.
 It’s simply not believable.
 What you want to do is focus on something that people understand and where there’s a large need.
 You don’t want to be explaining some weird interpretation of something.
 You’re not a startup looking to change the world, you are a freelancer with a specific marketable skill.